artursapek/scapebot/README.md

 # scapebot

-scapebot is a web crawler dedicated to researching musicians and bands that come through Seattle.
+scapebot is a web crawler dedicated to researching musicians and bands.
 I am also building functions to scrape venues' websites for show information.

 required libraries: mechanize, BeautifulSoup